perryrjohnson/Walk-Score/README.md

 # Reverse Engineering the Walk Score Algorithm
-Using Machine Learning to Recreate Walk Score's Methodology: What makes a location "Walkable"?
+Using Machine Learning to Recreate Walk Score's Methodology: What makes a location Walkable?

 <img src="heatmap.png" height="500" >